jrschumacher/adder/adr/0010-function-based-handlers.md

 3. **Method implementation** on the struct
 4. **Manual wiring** in init functions

 For a typical command, this means ~15-20 lines of repetitive structural code before any business logic.
-In real usage (like otdfctl), developers create 6-7 handlers with identical patterns, resulting in 100+ lines of boilerplate.
+In real usage, developers create 6-7 handlers with identical patterns, resulting in 100+ lines of boilerplate.

 ## Decision